lennartkerkvliet/statutes/internal-regulations.md

 (c) It must be run by and for young people;
 (d) It must be democratically organised;
 (e) It must be in agreement with the aims of IFLRY;
+(f) It must have attended at least one IFLRY event prior to making the application; for purpose of defining such an event, a seminar linked to a General Assembly is to be considered the same event; therefore, the application cannot be made at that General Assembly;
+(g) At least one event or activity organised by the applicant organisation must have been visited by a Bureau member or an appointee of the Bureau prior to their application being discussed;
-(f) It must have been previously an associate member organisation of IFLRY.
+(h) It must have been previously an associate member organisation of IFLRY and be in good standing;
+(i) It must have been represented at a minimum of one General Assembly, which must be additional to those meetings where the Associate Membership application was accepted.

 ### Associate membership
-To qualify for associate membership, an organisation must comply with points a through e of [article](#full-membership).
+To qualify for associate membership, an organisation must comply with points a through g of [article](#full-membership).

 ### Observer membership
-To qualify for observer membership, an organisation must comply with points a, b, d, and e of [article](#full-membership), and:
+To qualify for observer membership, an organisation must comply with points a, b, d, e and f of [article](#full-membership), and:

-(g) Be run for young people.
+(p) Be run for young people.

 ### Regional membership
 To qualify for regional membership, an organisation must comply with all points of [article](#full-membership).

 ### Individual Membership
 Everyone, aged between 18 and 35 years, who broadly agrees with the Manifesto and agrees with the aims of IFLRY, can become part of the Individual Members Group of IFLRY.
+An individual member cannot be directly or indirectly linked to or dependent on any IFLRY Full or Associate Member Organisation;

 ## Suspension